National Anthropological Archives

 Biographical Note

-Gorenstein received her PhD from Columbia University in 1963 based on library studies on the development of Andean and Mesoamerican states from the perspective of their political and military organization.
-She stayed on as faculty in the Department of Anthropology at Columbia, and led her first archaeological field project in 1965 in Mexico with a study of the Aztec fortress at Tepexi el Viejo in Puebla.
-In 1971, she focused studies on the Tarascan side of the Aztec-Tarascan military frontier, seeking historically documented fortified sites along the northern frontier of the Aztec empire.
-In 1972, her focus was the site of Acámbaro in Guanajuato.
-She then teamed up with Helen Pollard on a major project in the Lake Pátzcuaro Basin in Michoacán.
+Gorenstein began her anthropological field work at the age of 17, studying the Mohawk ironworkers on the Kahnawake Reserve in Canada.
+She then earned her Bachelor's in anthropology from Queens College in 1948.
+Gorenstein received her Master's and PhD from Columbia University in 1953 and 1963, respectively.
+Her thesis and dissertation were based on library studies on the development of Andean and Mesoamerican states from the perspective of their political and military organization.
+Gorenstein stayed on as faculty in the Department of Anthropology at Columbia and received funding from the National Science Foundation in 1965 for her first archaeological field project in Mexico which studied the Aztec fortress at Tepexi el Viejo in Puebla.
+In 1971, she focused her studies on the Tarascan side of the Aztec-Tarascan military frontier, seeking historically documented fortified sites along the northern frontier of the Aztec empire.
+In 1972, she began excavations for this research on sites around Acámbaro in Guanajuato.
+From 1976 to 1981, Gorenstein directed a major project studying the development of the Tarascan State in the Lake Pátzcuaro Basin, Michoacán.
+This project was female led, in collaboration with Helen Pollard.
+Gorenstein also served as the chairperson of the American Anthropological Association's Committee on the Status of Women in Anthropology (1971-1972), was an executive board member of the American Anthropological Association (1978-1979), and was a member of the Nominating Committee of Section H (Anthropology) of the American Association for the Advancement of Science (1980-1981).

-After a decade teaching at Columbia, Gorenstein left to found the public archaeology program at Rensselaer Polytechnic Institute (RPI) and was later founding chair of RPI's Department of Science and Technology Studies.
-She wrote and edited numerous books and articles, many of which have become classics in Mesoamerican archaeology.
+After a decade of teaching at Columbia, Gorenstein left to create the public archaeology program at Rensselaer Polytechnic Institute (RPI), becoming a Professor of Anthropology and Sociology, and later was a founding member of RPI's Department of Science and Technology Studies (STS) (1982).
+Gorenstein was the Department Chair for STS from 1983 to 1995.
+Additionally, in 1992, she cohosted a conference in Phoenix, Arizona, funded by the WennerGren Foundation which resulted in the 2000 publication Greater Mesoamerica: The Archaeology of West and Northwest Mexico.
+Gorenstein wrote and edited numerous books and articles throughout her career, many of which have become classics in Mesoamerican archaeology.

 Administration